New Girl season 7

-The seventh and final season of the American television sitcom New Girl premiered on Fox on April 10, 2018, at 9:30 pm (Eastern), and concluded on May 15, 2018.
+The seventh and final season of the American television sitcom New Girl premiered on Fox on April 10, 2018, at 9:30 pm ET, and concluded on May 15, 2018.
+The final season consists of 8 episodes.

 Developed by Elizabeth Meriwether under the working title Chicks & Dicks, the series revolves around offbeat teacher Jess (Zooey Deschanel) after her moving into an LA loft with three men, Nick (Jake Johnson), Schmidt (Max Greenfield), and Winston (Lamorne Morris); Jess's best friend Cece (Hannah Simone) also appears regularly.
 The characters, who are in their thirties, deal with maturing relationships and career choices.